rackerlabs/support-how-to/content/dedicated-hosting/linux-spheres-of-support.md

 | --- | --- | --- | --- | --- |
 | **Holland** | **Yes** | **Yes** | **Yes** | **Yes** |

-**Note:** Holland is a publicly available, internally developed and maintained tool for the backup of databases.
-Consult [http://hollandbackup.org/](http://hollandbackup.org/) Rackspace currently only supports MySQL-like database options (MariaDB / Percona) using mysqldump and mysql-lvm only.
-For issues with unsupported plugins like XtraBackup, our DBA team is available for further information.
+**Note:** Holland is a publicly available solution leveraged by Rackspac for the backup of databases, consult [http://hollandbackup.org/](http://hollandbackup.org/).
+Rackspace currently only supports MySQL-like database options (MariaDB / Percona) using mysqldump and mysql-lvm only.
+For issues with unsupported plugins like XtraBackup, our DBA team is available for further consultation.

 ### Anti-Virus